koordinator-sh/koordinator/docs/proposals/scheduling/20220609-resource-reservation.md

 1. The reservation is available.
 2. The pod matches the reservation owner spec.
+3. If the pod has reservation affinity annotation, the affinity must match the reservation.

 When the reservation plugin is enabled, the scheduler checks for every scheduling pod if there are matched reservations on a node.
 If the resources reserved by a Reservation matching a Pod or the remaining resources of the Reservation may be smaller than the requested resources of the Pod, the Pod will first allocate the remaining available resources from the Reservation, and then allocate for remaining requested resources from the node.
 This can ensure that Pods can be scheduled as successfully as possible, and resources will not be unable to be allocated due to resource fragmentation.
 In this way, it is convenient and flexible to support users to reserve only a certain type of resource.
 For example, the Reservation reserves 4000m CPU, but the Pod actually needs 4000m CPU and 4Gi Memory.
 In this case, the Pod needs to allocate resources from both the Reservation and the Node.